abinit/abinit/doc/developers/new_testsuite.md

 are therefore basic rules and design principles Abinit developers should be aware of in order to take fully advantage of the new infrastructure.
-In what follows, we briefly describe the philosophy employed to implement the YAML-based test suite, the syntax used to define tests and the modifications required to extend the framework.
+In what follows, we briefly describe the philosophy employed to implement the YAML-based test procedure, the syntax used to compare outputs with references and the modifications required to extend the framework.

 <!--